apache/helix/src/site/markdown/recipes/rabbitmq_consumer_group.md

 Start ZK
 --------
 Start zookeeper at port 2199

 ```
 $HELIX_PKG_ROOT/bin/start-standalone-zookeeper 2199
 ```

 Setup the consumer group cluster
 --------------------------------
-This will setup the cluster by creating a "rabbitmq-consumer-group" cluster and adds a "topic" resource with "6" queues.
+This will setup the cluster by creating a "rabbitmq-consumer-group" cluster and adds a "topic" with "6" queues.

 ```
 $HELIX_RABBITMQ_ROOT/bin/setup-cluster.sh localhost:2199
 ```